yomaq/yomaq.github.io/_posts/2024-04-30-zfs-encryption-backups-and-convenience.md

 ```

 Syncoid simply transfers datasets from one location to another.
-In this example I am transferring the persistSave dataset created above in the root disko config onto the zstorage pool I create in my [primary config](#sources) on a designated backup server.
+Here I setup services for transferring the persistSave dataset created above onto the zstorage pool I create in my [primary config](#sources) on a designated backup server.
 Multiple hosts can be configured to be backup servers without conflict.

+I wanted to reduce the amount of manual configuration needed for these backups, so I have the module check the flake for all nixosConfigurations, and generate backup services for each host.
+I then allow the backup server to exclude any of the devices explicitly, as well as enter additional hostnames to run the backup service for non-nixos machines.
+Any non-nixos machines I want to backup I'll have to ensure the dataset, the syncoid user, and correct permissions are configured on the non-nixos host.
+Ideally the module would reach into the nixosConfigurations and only create backup tasks for those which have `yomaq.syncoid.enable` set to true.
+I have done something similar with my homepage module which I plan to make a post about later.
+The Nixos syncoid module however appears to be setup in such a way that this will create infinite recursions, and I haven't found a way around it yet.

 ```nix
 { options, config, lib, pkgs, inputs, ... }:
 let